rhomeinel/rhomeinel/README.md

 ### Hi there 👋 I'm Rhomeinel

+- 🔭 I’m currently working on AirBnB Clone with Alx
+- 🌱 I’m currently learning Cloud Engineering with AltSchool

 <!--
 **rhomeinel/rhomeinel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.